 Please text CHGT50 £5 to 70070 to give £5 and help us reach £20,000 to make essential improvements to the gardens this year.

 The House and Gardens can be hired for a romantic wedding reception or as a spectacular event venue.

 Café at Chiswick House

-Information about volunteer opportunities at Chiswick House and Gardens.
+Information about volunteer opportunities and current vacancies at Chiswick House & Gardens.

 Click above for specific directions to this event and its entry point to the gardens.
 The Festival is on from 19 January – 26 February.